Pablo Pineda Gaucín: Investigation

 Since the U.S. authorities confirmed that Pineda Gaucín was killed in Mexico before his body made it to the shore bordering Texas, they concluded that the Mexican authorities were responsible for carrying out the investigation.
 When Pineda Gaucín was abducted, there were no eyewitnesses, and the authorities in Mexico only managed to recover the Grand Marquis he was driving.
 On the other hand, his family did not file a formal complaint for his death; under Mexican law, investigating a homicide does not require a formal complaint, but the Matamoros police claimed that the investigation had "gone as far as it [could]."
 Prior to his death, Pineda Gaucín told his wife that if he were to be killed in the future, she should not consult the police or file a report, stating:

 "If anything happens to me, don't go to the police, because they'll never pay any attention to you ...
 I have upset a lot of people.
-Just rely on God and divine justice and don't do anything at the prosecutor’s office ...
-I don't hold any grudge against the murderers.
-I just hope that God has mercy on them."
+Just rely on God and divine justice and don't do anything at the prosecutor’s office."